Montana Republican Party: Nominations

 The State Central Committee will appoint a nominee to fill a vacancy for a party candidate and the person who receives the most votes is the nominee.
 If one or two Congressional Districts for the state need to be filled, a committee appointed by the County Central Committee will make the appointment and the person with the most votes wins the nomination.
 The votes entitled to the certain members shall be weighted by comparing the Republican primary vote in each county and the Republican primary vote for the office being voted for.
 For each two percent or less of the total vote, there are four votes awarded to the county.
 Anything higher than two percent will be awarded an extra vote.
 The delegates at the meetings will divide the votes to each county and then the delegates will individually cast their votes.

 Voting trends

 Montana is considered to be a moderately Republican state.
 There is a small percentage of Hispanic and African American votes.
 There is a significant number of votes from the Native American population as well.
 Montana has voted Republican in almost every single presidential election after the national Democratic landslide of 1964, with the sole exception of Bill Clinton's narrow plurality victory in 1992.
 Republican presidential candidate Donald Trump won Montana in 2020 with 56.9% of the total statewide vote over Democrat Joe Biden, who received 40.5%.

-As of 2021/2022 the Montana Senate has a Republican majority with thirty-one of the fifty seats and a majority in the Montana House of Representatives with sixty-seven of the one hundred seats.
+During the 2022 midterms, the Republicans gained super-majority status in the state legislature, capturing 34 of 50 senate seats and 68 of 100 house seats.